itsmikethetech/Virtual-Display-Driver/README.md

 3. Right click on IddSampleDriver, choose "Uninstall device"
 4. There is a new popup window, in there click Attempt to remove driver for this device.

-To uninstall the root certificate:

-1. Search for "Manage user certificates" from the Start menu and open the app.
-2. In the sidebar, open the `Certificates - Current User` -> `Trusted Root Certification Authorities` -> `Certificates` folder.
-3. Scroll to the bottom of the list on the right hand side pane, you should see "Virtual Display Driver".
-4. Right click "Virtual Display Driver" and hit "Delete".
-5. In the warning that appears, choose "Yes".
-6. The root certificate has now been deleted and you can close the "Manage user certificates" window.

 ## Manual/Forced Uninstall